endurodave/StateMachineWithModernDelegates/README.md

 # C++ State Machine with Asynchronous Multicast Delegates
 A framework combining C++ state machines with asynchronous multicast delegates.

-Originally published on CodeProject at: <a href="https://www.codeproject.com/Articles/1165243/Cplusplus-State-Machine-with-Asynchronous-Multicas"><strong>C++ State Machine with Asynchronous Multicast Delegates</strong></a>

 <h2>Introduction</h2>

 <p>A software-based Finite State Machines (FSM) is an implementation method used to decompose a design into states and events.
 Simple embedded devices with no operating system employ single threading such that the state machines run on a single &ldquo;thread&rdquo;.
 More complex systems use multithreading to divvy up the processing.</p>

 <p>Many FSM implementations exist including one I wrote about here on Code Project entitled &ldquo;<a href="http://www.codeproject.com/Articles/1087619/State-Machine-Design-in-Cplusplus"><strong>State Machine Design in C++</strong></a>&rdquo;.
 The article covers how to create C++ state machines using the <code>StateMachine</code> base class.
 What is missing, however, is how to integrate multiple state machines into the context of a multithreaded environment.</p>

-<p>&ldquo;<a href="https://www.codeproject.com/Articles/1160934/Asynchronous-Multicast-Delegates-in-Cplusplus"><strong>Asynchronous Multicast Delegates in C++</strong></a>&rdquo; is another article I wrote on Code Project.
+<p>&ldquo;<a href="https://www.codeproject.com/Articles/5277036/Asynchronous-Multicast-Delegates-in-Modern-Cpluspl"><strong>Asynchronous Multicast Delegates in Modern C++</strong></a>&rdquo; is another article I wrote on Code Project.
 This design provides a C++ delegate library that is capable of synchronous and asynchronous invocations on any callable function.</p>

 <p>This article combines the two previously described techniques, state machines and asynchronous multicast delegates, into a single project.
 In the previous articles, it may not be readily apparent using simple examples how multiple state machines coordinate activities and dispatch events to each other.
 The goal for the article is to provide a complete working project with threads, timers, events, and state machines all working together.
 To illustrate the concept, the example project implements a state-based self-test engine utilizing asynchronous communication between threads.</p>

 <p>I won&rsquo;t be re-explaining the <code>StateMachine</code> and <code>Delegate&lt;&gt;</code> implementations as the prior articles do that already.
 The primary focus is on how to combine the state machine and delegates into a single framework.</p>

-<p>This article is similar in concept to my article &ldquo;<a href="https://www.codeproject.com/Articles/1156423/Cplusplus-State-Machine-with-Threads"><strong>C++ State Machine with Threads</strong></a>&rdquo;.
-That article utilized <code>AsyncCallback&lt;&gt;</code> for the inter-thread messaging whereas this article utilizes <code>Delegate&lt;&gt;</code>. <code>AsyncCallback&lt;&gt;</code> is a simple, compact implementation with limited callback function types and signatures.
-The advantage of <code>AsyncCallback&lt;&gt;</code> is that the implementation is more compact and simple at the expense of only being able to target free or static functions with a single function agrument.
-The <code>Delegate&lt;&gt;</code> implementation illustrated here allows asynchronous callbacks on any function type, including member functions, with any function signature thus simplifying integration with <code>StateMachine</code>.&nbsp;</p>

-<p>Visual Studio 2008 and 2015 projects are included for easy experimentation.
-Two threading models are supported: Win32 and <code>std::thread</code>.
-Both implementations include the necessary threads, locks, message queues, and timers for easy porting to other embedded or PC-based systems.</p>

 <h2>Asynchronous Delegate Callbacks</h2>